KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\rbac\__init__.py:67`

 **Description**:
-The `decorator` method in the EeazyCRM system is likely used to enforce role-based access control (RBAC) by determining whether a user has the necessary permissions to execute a particular function or access a resource, as indicated by its call to the `is_allowed` function.
+The `decorator` method in the EeazyCRM application is likely used to add additional functionality or modify the behavior of other functions or methods, specifically related to role-based access control (RBAC), as it calls the 'is_allowed' method.
+It's called by any function or method that requires this additional RBAC functionality.

 ---